mychan24/restinginpca/tools/README.md

 * *gt_bignetworks_allsubs*:
 ---Get the grand data table that only have the common networks across subjects

+* *cube_allsubs*:
+---Generate cubes for each participant

 * *cube_allsubs_bignet*:
 ---Generate cubes with only the common networks

+* *mean.zcube_allsubs*:
+---Generate cubes with mean connectivity of edges (of common networks) for all sessions of all participants